-- Fibre - Not all of the fibre in roughages is digestible with an overall estimate of digestibility ranging from 40 to 50%.
+- Fiber - Not all of the fiber in roughages is digestible with an overall estimate of digestibility ranging from 40 to 50%.

 - Minerals - A number of important minerals such as calcium, phosphorus, potassium, copper, zinc and others are present.
 The mineral content of pasture, hay and chaff is dependent on the soil condition where the plants are grown.